 Reducing carbohydrates helps improve anyones health, and for a type 2 diabetic it is one of the single best things you can do to lower glucose levels, improve a1c, and lose weight too.

-So I thought it might be a good idea to chat about how to reduce carbohydrates in your diet, and I've got 4 steps with some ideas and alternatives to help get you started.
+So we thought it might be a good idea to chat about how to reduce carbohydrates in your diet, and we’ve got 4 steps with some ideas and alternatives to help get you started.

 1. Do It One Step At A Time

 Okay, some people can go cold turkey and cut out all forms of carbs but most people find it fairly restrictive to just go cold turkey.
 So the other option is to do it one step at a time to avoid the major withdrawals and perhaps the binge eating that follows.

 Well, cutting down the carbohydrates can be much the same.
 You WILL have some kind of withdrawal if you just make the cut.

 So it’s better to do it one step at a time and reduce your intake slowly.
 That way you can find some great alternatives and get into a better eating pattern and routine that you can stick to and enjoy.
 We’ll be talking about alternatives down the page and finding alternatives is the key to carb reduction.

 2. Avoid Beverages High In Sugar